 - It’s important that this is the first step; once the call for submissions has been submitted, AFS staff will update the prize page, publish the call in the AFS Newsletter and social media, and contact the prize contact person to let them know they can share the prize information in their own channels.

 - The form offers a short list of submission deadlines.
 Committee members can choose the deadline that best fits their process, but they should understand that AFS staff must be informed of the winner by October 1 in order to arrange an announcement and payment in time for the AFS Annual Meeting.

 2) Submit the prize winner.
 This form prompts for information that will allow us to issue payment, prepare a letter of recognition, and announce the winner, all in accordance with the section’s preferences for timing and methods.
 Use this form, rather than the check request form, to initiate prize payments.

-In 2022, we will again offer a form to collect all section prize applications.
+AFS offers a common form to collect all section prize applications.
 Staff will share the applications at any time upon request, or after your deadline has passed.
 Otherwise, managing applications is left to the section prize committees.